ckelly314/pyisotopomer/README.md

 Hello!

-pyisotopomer is a Python toolbox for performing data corrections for nitrous oxide (N<sub>2</sub>O) isotopomer data.
+pyisotopomer is a Python toolbox for processing nitrous oxide (N<sub>2</sub>O) isotopomer data.
 Its core is a package of scripts to correct for scrambling in the ion source during isotope ratio mass spectrometry.
 An alternate version of this package exists for [MATLAB](https://link-to-MATLAB-README.md).

 ## Intro

 While the scrambling calibration is an integral part of the N<sub>2</sub>O data processing, this calibration is part of a larger data processing pipeline.
-Below is a flowchart which illustrates the full suite of steps requisite to obtaining high-quality N<sub>2</sub>O  isotopocule data with isotope ratio mass spectrometry.
+Below is a flowchart which illustrates the full suite of steps requisite to obtaining high-quality N<sub>2</sub>O  isotopocule data from isotope ratio mass spectrometry.
 The scrambling calibration and isotopocule calculation steps can be performed in pyisotopomer.

 ![](flowchart.jpg)